-- Install door sweeps on exterior doors and repair damaged screens.
+- Install sweeps on your doors and screens on your windows.

-- Replace loose mortar and weather stripping around the foundation and windows.
+- Replace any loose mortar and weather stripping.

 Serving Sevier County and surrounding areas since 1984